 Beginning in 1998, ROTH and EDUCATIONAL IRAs were recognized by the Alabama Department of Revenue.
 The same restrictions and limitations provided by the IRS apply when completing your Alabama return.
 However, be sure to use Alabama Adjusted Gross Income when computing your limitations.

-Rollover Distributions .
-A "rollover" is a taxfree transfer of cash or other assets from one retirement program to another.
-There are two kinds of rollovers to an individual retirement arrangement (IRA): (1) a rollover from one IRA to another, and (2) a rollover from a qualified employer's plan to an IRA.
+A “rollover” is a tax-free transfer of cash or other assets from one retirement program to another.
+There are two kinds of rollovers to an individual retirement arrangement (IRA): (1) a rollover from one IRA to another, and (2) a rollover from a qualified employer’s plan to an IRA.

 If you received a lump sum distribution from an Employee Benefit Plan, it should be included in gross income in the year received.
 There is no provision in Alabama law for forward averaging of such distributions.